tbfe-de/viva-tcl/emb_tcl/README.md

 * the second can be set via a slide control (aka. `scale` in Tk terminology).

-But as before you may start any number of clients you like, and all will display the same value – the last one fed into the `adc_value` pipe – and all will synchronice their slider if it is movre in anyone, and of course each new will arrive in `dac_value`, no matter which client set it.
+But as before you may start any number of clients you like, and all will display the same value – the last one fed into the `adc_value` pipe – and all will synchronise their sliders if it is moved in any of them, and of course each new will arrive in `dac_value`, no matter which client set it.

 Just give it a try!